So you just got a new Instant Pot. Congratulations!

 Safety Time!
 Steam Is HOT

 Steam is hotter than boiling water, and it can burn you badly.
-Keep your hand clear of the steam release valve when you do a quick release.
+Keep your hands and face clear of the steam release valve when you do a quick release.
 Current Instant Pot models have a button that triggers the valve for you, keeping your hands at a safe distance from the valve.

 If you have your Instant Pot near cabinets, be mindful when you do a quick release—it can get a lot of condensation on your cabinets, which can damage them over time.
 To keep the steam at bay somewhat, you can tent the valve with a kitchen towel during a quick release.
 Foods like oatmeal, beans, and porridges can sputter goop through the steam valve—the towel trick is handy for those times, too.